Xiuzhou, Jiaxing

 Xiuzhou is called “a land of milk and honey, the hometown of silk”.
 With rapid development of the social life and economy, Xiuzhou is growing from an agricultural zone into a newly industrial area.
-It has been declared a “State advanced technology zone”, “National advanced physical education area”, “National advanced social security area”, “Provincial physical culture district”, “provincial culture district”.
+It has been declared a “State advanced technology zone”, “National advanced physical education area”, “National advanced social security area”, “Provincial physical culture district”, and “provincial culture district”.
 In 2006, the GDP and state budget income reach RMB 10.92 billion and RMB 1.14 billion, which increase by 14.1% and 24.6%.
 The ratio of three industries is 8.6: 61.0: 30.4.
 All these are signing a good beginning of a new round of Xiuzhou's development.

 Xiuzhou district enjoys a favourable location and convenient transportation, and as a result has experienced rapid growth across many industries, particularly textiles.
 The expressway network in Xiuzhou is characterized as “3-horizontal, 3-bridge” and is made up by five expressways including Hu-Hang-Yong, Zha-Jia-Su expressway and Shen-Jia-Hu, Huangzhou baycross-ocean bridge expressway which are under construction.
 Moreover, Shanghai-Hangzhou railway, 320 national highway and the Grand Canal of China are crossing the district and connecting to Jiangsu, Zhejiang, Anhui and Shanghai four provinces and cities.
 All towns of Xiuzhou connect to the expressway in 15 minutes and enjoy “one hour transportation circle” to large cities around.
 The traffic network makrs Xiuzhou closely integrate with Shanghai and Hangzhou.